Russia suffer shock loss to Northern Ireland in qualifier

 Fabio Capello's Russia team, two points behind the Portuguese with two games in hand before the match, were undone by a header from Martin Paterson just before the break.

-The Russians were outfought and outplayed by a makeshift Irish side missing injured striker Kyle Lafferty and sick defender Jonny Evans at Windsor Park.
+The Russians were outfought and outplayed by a makeshift Irish side missing injured striker Kyle Lafferty and ill defender Jonny Evans at Windsor Park.

 The goal came in the 43rd minute when a superb cross on the run by Niall McGinn was met with power and precision by Paterson who guided the ball low inside Igor Akinfeev's right-hand post.